PersonaMark: Personalized LLM watermarking for model protection and user attribution: Results

-In terms of watermark recognition performance, the F1 and AUC values in this article are better than the baseline watermark model, with better classification performance and close to the theoretical maximum value.
+\textbf{Watermark Recognition Performance.} In terms of watermark recognition performance, the F1 and AUC values of our method are better than the baseline, with better classification performance and close to the theoretical maximum value.
 Rather than a non-interpretable deep learning detector, the Z-test of null and alternative hypotheses has statistical interpretability while improving the recognition performance of the detector.
 In terms of robustness, PersonaMark demonstrates high robustness against synonym attacks.
 This is due to the principle advantage of sentence structure representation strategy.
 When synonym attacks are limited by grammar and quality rules, they will not change the sentence structure representation, making it impossible to effectively attack our method.

-During the watermark detection process, since the text might be generated with one of the hashing functions in the database.
+\textbf{Watermark Detection Speed.} During the watermark detection process, since the text might be generated with one of the hashing functions in the database.
 In order to determine exactly which hashing function matches the text or no one matches the text(means it is not watermarked by our approach), each user's hashing function need to operate the hashing one time.
 For 100 users, the hashing process needs to repeat 100 times.
 When the number of users exceeds 1000, the detection speed increases linearly with the number of users.
 However, the detection speed is also fast due to the fast computation speed of hashing algorithms.
 As show in Table \ref{tab:runtime} it takes 3.86 seconds when there are 100,000 users.
 The detection speed could be faster with more CPU cores or with parallel computation.

+\textbf{AI-generated text Detection.} We also compare PersonaMark with several AI-generated text detectors to explore its ability under AI-generated text detection scenarios.
+Results show that our approach retains the ability for AI-generated detection task.
+In terms of the effectiveness of text detection generated by artificial intelligence, the F1 score of the detection results has significantly improved compared to the seven commonly used detection methods.